Harukanaru Toki no Naka de 2: Secondary characters

 This mysterious man is the first person whom the main character meets upon being summoned to Kyō, and he appears before her occasionally throughout the game.
 Akuram is a perfectionist, and has a domineering nature.
 Though charismatic, he has no respect for anyone but himself.

 Reception

-On release, Famitsu magazine scored the PlayStation 2 version of the game a 31 out of 40.
+Harukanaru Toki no Naka de 2 was released for the PlayStation 2 in Japan on February 28, 2002.